Yandex Cloud

 • Getting a list of operations in a routing instance

-• Create a routing instance
+• Creating a routing instance

-• Updating the list of IP prefixes in a routing instance
+• Updating parameters of a routing instance

 • Adding a private connection to a routing instance